-Agriculture elements in the Timeline Weather API
+Agriculture weather data elements in the Timeline Weather API

 green grass field at daytime